 He is also a part-time lecturer in International Relations at the University of Liberia graduate school and founder of the B. Elias Shoniyin Education Empowerment Foundation.

-Olena Sotnyk is a Ukrainian politician, lawyer, and human rights defender.
-As a member of the Ukrainian Parliament, she is a well-known legislator and public policy maker in areas such as rule of law, judicial system reform, anticorruption, and youth policy.
+Olena Sotnyk is a Ukrainian politician, lawyer, and human rights defender and currently serves at Advisor to the Deputy Prime Minister of Ukraine.
+As a former member of the Ukrainian Parliament, she is a well-known legislator and public policy maker in areas such as rule of law, judicial system reform, anticorruption, and youth policy.

 Olena also represents Ukraine in the international arena and is one of the leading the voices of Ukrainians against Russian aggression.
 She holds prominent positions in the working bodies of several international organizations, including the Council of Europe, and focuses on issues including Euro-integration of Ukraine and female empowerment.

 Prior to her political career, Olena was a lawyer and served on the board of The Ukrainian Bar Association and Aspen Ukraine Alumni.
 She has degrees pertaining to law, economy, and psychology.